docusign/docusign-esign-csharp-client/README.md

-DocuSign NuGet Client
+DocuSign .NET Client
 =========================================

-The DocuSign NuGet Client is built on our public [REST API](https://www.docusign.com/p/RESTAPIGuide/RESTAPIGuide.htm) and provides a quick and easy way for developers to add DocuSign's world-class document signing experience to their .NET applications.
+The DocuSign .NET Client is built on our public [REST API](https://www.docusign.com/p/RESTAPIGuide/RESTAPIGuide.htm) and provides a quick and easy way for developers to add DocuSign's world-class document signing experience to their .NET applications.

 Pre-requisites
 ----------